 Contrary to popular belief, witch hazel is not a comparable alternative to alcohol.
 Even the strongest witch hazel extract is at most 14% ethyl alcohol.

-Witch hazel extract is a useful ingredient for DIY skincare, but 14% alcohol is not nearly enough to kill viruses or other pathogens.
+Witch hazel extract is a useful ingredient for DIY skincare, but 14% alcohol is not enough to kill viruses or other pathogens.

 Any kind of hand sanitizer without alcohol